Educational Staff Associate-Convert or Upgrade

 Requirements

-• Verification of successful completion of a comprehensive exam relevant to the role (Form 4098E-Psychologist and Counselor Program Completion Verification).
+- Verification of successful completion of a comprehensive exam relevant to the role (Psychologist and Counselor Program Completion Verification Form 4098).

-• Submission of fingerprints for a background check is required if a valid Washington certificate is not already on record.
+- Submit fingerprints for a background check if you do not already have a valid Washington certificate on record

 Upgrade-Initial to Professional